aodeski/RizewayFormBundle/README.markdown

 TODO
 ----

- - allow personal configuration of the jqueryplugin, (like simple values, choices ...)
+ - allow personal configuration of the jQueryUI plugin, (like simple values, choices ...)